satabdisaha1288/scBT/README.md

 ## Installation
 The development version of SplattDR can be installed from Github:

 ## Getting Started
+> This is a blockquote

+...and after a blockquote.

 ## Citing scBT
-If you use Splatter please cite our paper
+If you use scBT please cite our paper